Difference-in-differences with stochastic policy shifts of a continuous treatment: Causal estimands with stochastic policies

-Thus far causal effects with generic stochastic interventions $Q$ have been defined.
-In this subsection, several possible stochastic interventions that may be of interest in different settings are discussed.
-Several of the stochastic interventions discussed here shift the generalized dose propensity score $\pi_D(d|\boldX)$ where $\boldX$ is the set of covariates that satisfy conditional positivity and parallel trends.
-However, one may also consider shifts of $\pi_D(d|\boldX^*)$ where $\boldX^*$ is a subset of $\boldX$ or a different set of covariates completely.
+Thus far, causal effects with generic stochastic policies $Q$ have been defined.
+In this subsection, various possible stochastic policies that may be of interest in different settings are discussed.
+Several of the stochastic interventions discussed here entail shifting the generalized dose propensity score $\pi_D(d|\boldX)$ where $\boldX$ is a set of covariates that satisfy conditional positivity and parallel trends.

 \textbf{\textit{Exponential tilt}}.
 The exponential tilt \citep{diaz_causal_2020, schindl_incremental_2026} shifts the observed treatment distribution according to an increment parameter $\delta$; in particular, the exponential tilt has density function